hashicorp/terraform-provider-kubernetes-alpha/docs/usage.md

 Take note of the `current-context` configured in the file.
 You can override it using the `config_context` provider attribute.

-When combined, the values loaded from the `kubeconfig` file are overridden by the corresponding values configured on `provider` block attributes.
+If both `kubeconfig` and static credentials are defined in the `provider` block, the provider will prefer any attributes specified by the static credentials and ignore the corresponding attributes in the `kubeconfig`.

 There are five options for providing identity information to the provider for authentication purposes: